declansam/TicketVista/README.md

 {
   user: // a reference to the user who submitted the feedback,
   event: // a reference to the event associated with the review,
-  rating: 5, // A numerical rating (e.g., 1 to 5)
+  rating: 5, // A numerical rating (e.g., 1 to 5) (number, required)
-  reviewText: // A description of the review,
+  reviewText: // A description of the review (string, required),
-  timestamp: // date at which the review was dropped
+  timestamp: // date at which the review was dropped (date, required, default) }
-}
 ```